nucypher/nucypher/examples/heartbeat_demo/heartbeat_demo.md

   - Alicia, or anyone knowing the policy public key (e.g., the Heart Monitor), can produce encrypted data that belongs to the policy.
 Again, this can happen before granting access to any consumer.
   - As a consequence of the previous point, Data Sources, like the Heart Monitor, are completely unaware of the recipients.
 In their mind, they are producing data **for Alicia**.
   - Alicia never interacts with the Doctor: she only needs the Doctor's public key.
   - Alicia only interacts with the NuCypher network for granting access to the Doctor.
-After this, she can even dissapear from the face of the Earth.
+After this, she can even disappear from the face of the Earth.
   - The Doctor never interacts with Alicia or the Heart Monitor: he only needs the encrypted data and some policy metadata.

 ### How to run the demo